-Sells sweets from around the world, including Hersheys chocolates from the USA, … Sachets of Kool Aid go for a couple of bucks.
+Sells sweets from around the world, including Hersheys chocolates from the USA, sour chews and … Sachets of Kool Aid go for a couple of bucks.
 On my first visit here, I bought a can of Hemp energy drink which, unfortunately, did not contain any active cannabinoids.
 That's deceptive.
-Later on I bought some ginseng thing.
+Later on I bought some ginseng thing, which I have yet to guzzle.

 Dorm rooms go for AUS$30 a night, which is about the same rate as the nearby youth hostel.
 For private rooms, it is about $70 a night.
 They seem to have their own bathrooms, but no TVs.
 Which is opposite the situation at the nearby Lakes Hotel.
 Lakes Hotel: 201 The Entrance Road, The Entrance.
 Phone: (02) 4332 2166.
 Website: website here.

-Waldorf have serviced apartments all over Australia, and as I was interested to try out their property at The Entrance, I booked a studio there for 5 nights in February 2019.
+Formerly known as Waldorf Apartments, Nesuto is a chain of serviced apartments with big aims for the Australian market.
+I was interested to try out their property at The Entrance, so I booked a studio there for 5 nights in February 2019.
 It was a tad outside my price range, but deductions on Hotels.com and Cash Rewards helped to pull it down a notch.
-The Waldorf is right in the heart of the action, to be sure, behind the Oaks Apartments on the channel which separates the lake.
-In the clear channels outside, flathead swim.
-A cormorant dives among the reeds. .
+I soon discovered that

 When I checked into my apartment I felt somewhat guilty, because it was easily the most spacious that I have stayed in for a long time.
 There is a living room, kitchen, bedroom and bathroom, all in fairly good condition..